+Namibia has achieved the level of 'medium human development and ranks 125th on the Human Development Index out of 188 countries (National Planning Commission, 2017).
 Namibia is divided into 14 regions, subdivided by 121 constituencies.
-The Kunene Region is divided into six constituencies.
 Each region has a regional council, elected during regional elections per constituency.
-Towns are governed through local authorities, in the form of town or village councils.
+Towns are governed through local authorities, in the form of municipalities.

 The Namibian constitution provides for the establishment of Local authorities by-laws under the Municipal Ordinance, 1963 (Ordinance 13 of 1963) and the Local Authorities Act, No. 23 of 1992.
 As such the Local Authorities have the power to pass by-laws for the effective administration of their Municipalities and Communities.

-Opuwo is the capital and also the largest town of the Kunene Region.
-Many of the region's head offices are located in the town.
-Other towns of the region are Outjo, Fransfontein, Khorixas, Sesfontein, and Okanguati.
-Relevant to EPL 5670 the two closest towns are Khorixas and Uis (located in the Erongo Region) and the local settlement of Anixab which are governed through local authorities in the form of village and town councils respectively.
+In this case, the Namibia Inter-censal Demographic Survey reported that for the Erongo Region with a growth rate of 3.8, there was a noticeable movement of people from rural to urban areas where the population in urban areas increased from 43 percent in 2011 to 48 percent in 2016.